thanghoang/POSUP/README.md

 # POSUP: Oblivious Search and Update Platform with SGX

 Basic implementation of POSUP platform appeard in PETS'19.
 The full paper can be downloaded from [here](https://www.degruyter.com/downloadpdf/j/popets.2019.2019.issue-1/popets-2019-0010/popets-2019-0010.pdf).
 This project is mainly built on MS Visual Studio, but it can operate on Linux environment as well.
+Note that sinve VS does not support x64 inline assembler, the project should be built with x86 on VS. In Linux, it can operate on 64-bit environment.

 # Prerequisites